On 19 November 2015, councillors are expected to make a decision on how to take forward the redevelopment of the Carpenters Estate.

-After a public meeting with residents in 2008, the Cabinet recommended demolition of the two remaining blocks and a smaller block, Doran Walk.
+After a public meeting with residents in 2008, the Cabinet recommended demolition of the two remaining blocks and some smaller blocks on Doran Walk.
 This was in addition to the decision in 2004 to transfer the residents and demolish James Riley Point.

 Many residents have now left the Carpenters Estate through our transfer programme, mainly to homes in Stratford and surrounding areas of Newham.
-More than three quarters of residents from homes in the towers have now been transferred with 70 per cent rehoused within the E15 postcode.
+The tower blocks are now nearly 90% empty.
+Over 70% of secure tenants rehoused because of regeneration have remained in the Stratford area.

 We worked with residents in specific properties, including the tower blocks, to help them find an alternative property of their choice which met their specific needs.